The name Shrove Tuesday seems to be falling out of fashion.

 Of course, if it was Shrove Tuesday, the Duke’s dinner might have consisted of pancakes – Richard III was King of England and Lord of Ireland from 1483-85, and some sources suggest pancakes were popular even in the 15th Century.

-The Buckinghamshire town of Olney holds a pancake race every Shrove Tuesday, supposedly dating back to 1445.
+Prior to the Covid-19 pandemic, the Buckinghamshire town of Olney held a pancake race every Shrove Tuesday, supposedly dating back to 1445.

 One account suggests the race’s origins lie in the tale of an overworked housewife rushing out the door when she heard the shriving bell calling her to church, forgetting that she was still holding a pan, complete with pancake.

-The huge Mardi Gras festival in New Orleans, meanwhile, is believed to owe its existence to French-Canadian explorer Pierre Le Moyne d’Iberville, who landed at a site near modern-day New Orleans in March 1699, naming his point of arrival Point du Mardi Gras, as it was ‘Fat Tuesday’ back home.
+Elsewhere in New Orleans - where parades have also been cancelled this year - the huge Mardi Gras festival is believed to owe its existence to French-Canadian explorer Pierre Le Moyne d’Iberville, who landed at a site near modern-day New Orleans in March 1699, naming his point of arrival Point du Mardi Gras, as it was ‘Fat Tuesday’ back home.

-Like a pancake on an ungreased pan, the name stuck in the popular consciousness, and celebrations in its honour grew and grew, culminating in the extravaganza we see today.
+Like a pancake on an ungreased pan, the name stuck in the popular consciousness, and celebrations in its honour grew and grew.